ImaginaryLandscape/ansible-django-stack/README.md

     [localhost]
     127.0.0.1 ansible_ssh_port=22 ansible_ssh_user=ubuntu ansible_become=true ansible_ssh_private_key_file=/path/to/private_key

-Note: if running on Ubuntu 16.04, you need to execute the following first.
+Note: The target server must have Python installed before the Ansible scripts will run.
+The most basic Rackspace server with Ubuntu will not install Python by default.
+HOWEVER if the "Protect your data with weekly Cloud Backups" box is checked when you create the server, then Python will be installed, and this has the side-effect of letting you run the Ansible scripts.
+To be safe, check to make sure that Python is there.
+If it isn't, you need to execute the following first:

     ansible-playbook -vvvv -i ansible/inventory.ini ansible/playbooks/playbook-install-python2.yml